 There’s no one quite like Leo.
 It’s been nearly 50 years since the improbable troubadour dropped the sound heard around the world via 1972’s 6- and 12-String Guitar on mentor John Fahey’s Takoma label.

-Despite his gargantuan influence on countless would-be folk heroes, Kottke remains a singular figure on the acoustic landscape.
+Despite his gargantuan influence on countless would-be folk heroes, Kottke remains a singular figure on the acoustic guitar landscape.
 The bone-dry wit in his stage banter is arguably as instrumental to his act as his fingerpicking prowess.

 He truly doesn’t need anything but his guitar and his creaky, bass-heavy voice to sing, play, and spin endlessly entertaining anecdotes that can quickly win over practically any audience.